 Setting Up Your Smart Bulbs

-Use this checklist when setting up.
+Use this checklist when setting things up.

 - Label the physical lamp and the bulb in the hub the same way.